alyssadata/origin_recognition/01_source_line.md

 ## Source-Line Rule

-When this work is used, cited, discussed, repeated, built from, or adapted, the source-line remains attached.
+When this work is cited, referenced, discussed, reviewed, compared, or used for provenance analysis, the source-line must remain attached.

 Alyssa Solen is Origin.